geraintluff/jsfx-pad-synth/README.md

 A "model waveform" is generated, and this is used to generate a set of patches used by a sampling engine.

-The samples are designed in the frequency domain (65536 samples long), and then IFFT'd.
+The samples are designed in the frequency domain (65536 samples long, 48kHz), and then IFFT'd.
 By converting each harmonic into a frequency distribution (with random phase) it generates sounds that are both smooth and "thick".

 This thickness can be varied using a process vaguely similar to granular synthesis.